 Each nominee will also have their name entered into our monthly B.I.G. awards draw for B.I.G. (our Big PLANS Stuffed Elephant).
 If a nominee's name is not drawn, it will continue to remain entered in the monthly draw until we draw our final name in June!

-The winner of the March draw for B.I.G. is Jill Botelho!
+The winner of the April draw for B.I.G. is Tara Rossiter-Exall!
 Congratulations!

 March 2018 B.I.G.
 Awards

 Kim Collins was nominated in March for being an outstanding Child Development Specialist and a very respected and valued member of the Big PLANS team.
 She is an advocate for her PUF children and takes her role very seriously which helps her strive for excellence.
 Kim has a genuine love for children and the families that are fortunate enough to work with her.
 Her intuition and calming nature benefit those children she engages with.
 Kim has excellent verbal and written communication skills which is an asset not only on a daily basis, but especially at IPP meetings.
 Brilliant, inspiring and great describe the work Kim does for Big PLANS.

 Born and raised in Winnipeg, Manitoba, Kim grew up using sign language as her primary form of communication as her parents were hearing impaired.
 After high school, she volunteered at the Manitoba School for the Deaf and loved it!
 This positive experience helped Kim decide on her career path, to work with people with disabilities.